2022 Russian military exercise in the Irish EEZ controversy: 27 January

 The Marshal Ustinov, Admiral Kasatonov and Vice-Admiral Kulakov are named as being involved.

 31 January

 French Armed Forces announced that they were following the corvettes Soobrazitelny and Stoikiy as they passed through the English Channel.
 They then handed over observation duty to HMS Argyll of the Royal Navy and USS Roosevelt of the United States Navy.

-The Irish Air Corps CASA/IPTN CN-235 has been seen patrolling the areas where the Russian vessels are expected and a Pilatus PC-12 has been seen at Cork Airport.
+The Irish Air Corps CASA/IPTN CN-235 was seen patrolling the areas where the Russian vessels are expected and a Pilatus PC-12 was seen at Cork Airport.

 2 February

 The two corvettes were reported to be off the English and French coasts.
-The replenishment oiler Vyazma was reported to be off the English coast near Portsmouth and is thought to be supplying the corvettes with fuel.
+The replenishment oiler Vyazma was reported to be off the English coast near Portsmouth and is thought to have been supplying the corvettes with fuel.

-The Russian ambassador is expected to appear before the Oireachtas Foreign affairs committee.
+The Russian ambassador was expected to appear before the Oireachtas Foreign affairs committee.